Ibeno

-Ibeno is a Local Government Area of Akwa Ibom State in the southern part of Nigeria It lies on the eastern side of the Kwa Ibo River about 3 km from the river mouth.
-It is one of the largest oil-producing communities in Nigeria, being the host community to Exxonmobil Unlimited, (now Seplat).
+Ibeno is a local government area of Akwa Ibom State in the southern part of Nigeria.
+It lies on the eastern side of the Kwa Ibo River, about 3 km from the river mouth.

+Ibeno is one of the largest oil-producing communities in Nigeria, being the host community to Exxonmobil Unlimited (now Seplat).
 It is also one of the largest fishing settlements on the Nigerian coast.
 Ibeno lies in the Mangrove Forest Belt of the Niger Delta region of Nigeria, bounded to the west by Eastern Obolo Local Government Area, to the north by Onna, Eket and Esit Eket, to the east by Mbo, and to the south by the Atlantic Ocean.

+Ibeno is a Local Government Area (LGA) in Akwa Ibom State, Nigeria, known for its extensive coastline, fishing settlements, and as a host to oil exploration activities.
+The history of Ibeno LGA can be traced through its administrative and cultural evolution.

 Location

 Ibeno Local Government Area is located at the south end of Akwa Ibom State, occupying a vast coastal area of over 1,200 km^{2}.
-It is bounded in the south by the Atlantic Ocean and shares borders with Mbo, Esit Eket, Eket, Onna and Eastern Obolo Local Government Areas.
+It is bounded in the south by the Atlantic Ocean and shares borders with Mbo, Esit Eket, Eket, Onna and Eastern Obolo local government areas.

 Language

 The people speak Ibono language, a Lower Cross language closely related to the Efik-Ibibio and Obolo (Andoni) language.
-The need to establish trade links with the Efik people meant that the Andoni people that settled in present-day Ibeno had to coin the language to suit.
+The need to establish trade links with the Efik people meant that the Andoni people who settled in present-day Ibeno had to coin the language to suit.
 The people of Ibeno are of Oron-Efik and Obolo extraction.